 Last year, we were pleased to welcome Alice Wroe and her Herstory initiative to the festival.
 We also hosted Julie Siddiqi’s Faithfully Feminist: Why We Stay interfaith conversation in the Canvas venue.
 A packed tent heard the experiences of a Muslim, a Jewish and a Christian woman in their struggle for equality in their respective faith traditions.
 We’re releasing the film footage of this incredible conversation today on our Youtube channel to mark International Women’s Day.

-This year, we are pleased to welcome back feminist craftivist Sarah Corbett to Greenbelt, and to introduce Israeli-Arab feminist Khulud Khamis from Haifa.
+This year, we are pleased to welcome back feminist craftivist Sarah Corbett to Greenbelt, and to introduce Palestinian citizen of Israel and feminist Khulud Khamis from Haifa.
 But the first lineup names boast plenty more fabulous women artists, thinkers and speakers – like folk star Kate Rusby, economic commentator Ann Pettifor, blues guitarist Joanne Shaw Taylor, novelist Chibundo Onuzo, spoken-word MC Speech Debelle and the agit-art of Sh!t Theatre.
 And there are many more besides these great women on the bill already.

 Our plans for the Greenbelt Red Tent are just beginning to take shape.
 But one thing is for sure – it won’t be crammed with back-to-back formal programming.
 Besides the scheduled laughs, provocation and conversation, the venue will provide a space to chill, chat and just be.
 The Red Tent will be a place of refuge, a place of honesty, a place of fun and empowerment.
 And it will be hosted by a group of great Greenbelt women.